Regularized joint mixture models: The RJM-EM algorithm

 The functions $g_s(\boldsymbol\xi)$ defined in \eqref{eq:ECM_constraints} are obviously differentiable on $\Xi$ with gradients of the form:

-which are of rank $d_s$ (full rank).
-With $r:=\sum_s d_s = K(p^2+2p+3)$.
-We can also see that there is no ``overlap" between their non-zero components, which results in the desired property that: $\bigcap_{s=1}^S \brace{\nabla g_s(\theta) u | u \in \R^{d_s}} = \{0\}$.
-As a consequence, as long as the penalty is chosen such that the posterior distribution in each parameter is uni-modal, our ECM verifies the three ``ECM-specific" conditions for convergence introduced by \cite{Meng_Rubind1993}.
+which are of rank $d_s$ (full rank), with $r:=\sum_s d_s = K(p^2+2p+3)$.
+We can also see that there is no ``overlap" between their non-zero components, which results in the desired property that $\bigcap_{s=1}^S \brace{\nabla g_s(\theta) u | u \in \R^{d_s}} = \{0\}$.
+As a consequence, as long as the penalty is chosen such that the posterior distribution in each parameter is unimodal, the algorithm verifies the three ``ECM-specific" conditions for convergence introduced by \cite{Meng_Rubind1993}.

-Among the basic conditions identified by \cite{wu1983convergence}, some are also systematically verified by our algorithm with little assumption on the penalty.
-Namely: \begin{itemize} \item[(7)] The model part of $L(\boldsymbol\xi)$ is always continuous and differentiable in $\Xi = \Xi^{\circ}$.
-Hence this property is guaranteed for $L(\boldsymbol\xi)$ as long as the penalty term is also continuous and differentiable. \item[(9)] $\Xi_{\boldsymbol\xi^{(0)}} := \brace{\boldsymbol\xi \in \Xi | L(\boldsymbol\xi) \geq L(\boldsymbol\xi^{(0)})} \subseteq \Xi = \Xi^{\circ}$. \item[(10)] $Q(\boldsymbol\xi_1 | \boldsymbol\xi_2)$ is continuous in $\xi_1$ for the same reason that $L(\boldsymbol\xi)$ is continuous in $\xi$.
-The dependency of $Q(\boldsymbol\xi_1 | \boldsymbol\xi_2)$ in $\boldsymbol\xi_2$ is entirely through the terms $p(z_i=k|y_i,\xxi,\boldsymbol\xi_2) = \frac{p(y_i,\xxi, z_i=k|\boldsymbol\xi_2)}{\sum_l p(y_i,\xxi, z_i=l|\boldsymbol\xi_2)} $ which are continuous in $\boldsymbol\xi_2$ for the same reason that the likelihood is. \end{itemize}
+Among the basic conditions identified by \cite{wu1983convergence}, some are also systematically verified by our algorithm with little assumption on the penalty; namely: \begin{itemize} \item[(7)] The model part of $L(\boldsymbol\xi)$ is always continuous and differentiable in $\Xi = \Xi^{\circ}$.
+Hence, this property is guaranteed for $L(\boldsymbol\xi)$ as long as the penalty term is also continuous and differentiable. \item[(9)] $\Xi_{\boldsymbol\xi^{(0)}} := \brace{\boldsymbol\xi \in \Xi | L(\boldsymbol\xi) \geq L(\boldsymbol\xi^{(0)})} \subseteq \Xi = \Xi^{\circ}$. \item[(10)] $Q(\boldsymbol\xi_1 | \boldsymbol\xi_2)$ is continuous in $\xi_1$ for the same reason that $L(\boldsymbol\xi)$ is continuous in $\xi$.
+The dependency of $Q(\boldsymbol\xi_1 | \boldsymbol\xi_2)$ in $\boldsymbol\xi_2$ is entirely through the terms $p(z_i=k|y_i,\xxi,\boldsymbol\xi_2) = {p(y_i,\xxi, z_i=k|\boldsymbol\xi_2)}\mathbin{/}{\sum_l p(y_i,\xxi, z_i=l|\boldsymbol\xi_2)} $ which are continuous in $\boldsymbol\xi_2$ for the same reason that the likelihood is. \end{itemize}